jxub/codewars/README.md

 # codewars
-Solving the Codewars katas to improve my problem-solving skills.
+Solving the Codewars katas to improve my problem-solving skills with python.